-DUNDEE.-The cause of the people is steadily an association; this plan seems to be working bene- bour's rights, labour's wrongs, and labour's remedy. ficially for the movement, particularly in so far as duced to give their attendance who were never in the habit of attending general meetings of the Chartists.
-On Wednesday evening last, one of these in the chair.
-It was addressed by Mr. Mitchell at great length, upon the absolute necessity of a amongst the working classes, and Messrs.
-Adam, Graham, and others afterwards addressed them, when a district union was formed.
-We long had occasion to complain of the opposition of the middle-class men to our cause.
-The question was always put when will the middle class come over to you!
-Time, however, tells tales, and God knows we are getting over the middleocracy to us "holus bolus" or in other words all in a lump.
+DUNDEE.-The cause of the people is steadily progressing in this quarter.
+The town is civided an association; this plan seems to be working beneficially for the movement, particularly in so far as at their welly meetings, where the principles of the Charter are regularly discussed, a number are induced to give their attendance who were never in the habit of attending general meetings of the Chartists.
+On Wednesday evening last, one of these meetings was held in Miss Easson's school room, Middle Wynd, Hawkhill, Mr. Alexander Rankin in the chair.
+It was addressed by Mr. Mitchell Messrs.
+Adam, Graham, and others afterwards capital. addressed them, when a district union was formed.
+We long had occasion to complain of the opposition knows we are getting over the middleocracy to us "holus bolus" or in other words all in a lump.
 We do not assert that they are coming from a thorough conviction of the truth of our principles, or the necessity of acting upon them.
-O no, but thank has been brought about by circumstances.
+O no. but thank heaven what could not be accomplished by argument has been brought about by circumstances.
 What they could not make out to see they are now compelled to feel.
 The system is fast swelling the list of the non-electors from the ranks of the shepocracy.
-Shop-shutting is the order of the day.
-Let a suranger enter our town from the harbour, and proceed along Union-street, and there he will find every third shop to let.
-Let him turn eastward via High-street. of a want of trade.
-The fact is, that we need not distress which exists; for from the extremeties to treentre, it presents but one humiliating spectacle of departed glory.
+Shop-shotting is the order of the day.
+Let a stranger enter our town from the harbour, and proceed along Union-street, and there he will find every third shop to let.
+Let him turn eastward via High-street, Leogate, Blackscroft, &c. &c., and all presents to his view, the same dull and holiday-like indications of a want of trade.
+The fact is, that we need not particularise any ene part of the town to find out the distress which exists; for from the extremeties to treentre, it presents but one humiliating spectacle of departed glory.
 At this moment neither jeweller, watchmaker, bookseller, draper, nor grocer, can manage to eke out a middle-class existence without having recourse to what he has contrived to save in more prosperous times, or to the other alternative of eating up his stock.
 The working man is starving in his everlasting clothes.
 He has no money wherewith to buy the common necessaries of life from the shopkeeper.
-Talk of converts to the Charter, indeed, this state of things will make more converts to the Charter than all the arguments which could be adgate at a public meeting in Huddersfield, on Tues- own domiciles. purpose.
-Mr. E. Clayton was proposed to the Sturge.
-That we, the Chartists of Huddersfield, in public their consideration. meeting assembled, cannot but express our deep.
-I doubt not Peel's scent keeps back the writ. regret at the occurrences of this day; and while we on Wednesday reached Oxford; found our friends had eliffe, near Huddersfield; Joseph Bray, shopkeeper, Upperhead-row, ditto; William Townend, smith, ditto; Henry Lucas, tinner, New-street, ditto.
+Talk of converts to the Charter, indeed, this state of things will make more converts to the Charter than all the arguments which could be adday evening last, to represent the Huddersfield Marsh; and he received his credentials for that wood has accepted the invitation, backed by his friend purpose.
+Mr. E. Clayton was proposed to the Sturge. meeting assembled, cannot but express our deep.
+I doubt not Peel's scent keeps back the writ. regret at the occurrences of this day; and while we to lead to a breach of the peace." cliffe, near Huddersfield; Joseph Bray, shopkeeper, Upperhead-row, ditto; William Townend, smith, ditto; Henry Lucas, tinner, New-street, ditto.